gabrieledasanches/Homework_GabrieleSanches_CIS9440/README.md

 <img width="1341" alt="Screenshot 2024-04-22 at 11 47 16 PM" src="https://github.com/gabrieledasanches/Homework_GabrieleSanches_CIS9440/assets/159973139/5ebc37fd-e400-4798-a902-f480f267774f">

 1. Data Source: The data is sourced from the Motor Vehicle Collisions - Crashes dataset provided by NYC Open Data.
+Created an WebAPI Script to get the data and save into a csv file
 2. Storage: The raw data is stored in Microsoft Azure Storage
 4. Database: Load the data into PostgreSQL database, which serves as the repository for the cleaned and transformed data.